Is Your Financial Data Integration Strategy Hurting the Business?

 Chapter 1

-I’m not here to tell you what the best business data integration approach is.
+I’m not here to tell you what the best financial data integration strategy is.
 I’ve simply presented options to explore and to provide a balanced view.
 But, according to Leighton Weston, Account Director for Creditsafe, data warehousing and middleware platforms can be advantageous.

 “Pre-built, no-code integrations are very influential as they demand little to no resources from the client.
 It places the data you need in the right areas of your business processes.
 Salesforce and Netsuite have to be the most effective currently due to the ease of implementation.”